earthinversion/optimization_methods/README.md

 **Learning Objectives:**
 - [ ] Understand conjugate directions and their properties
-- [ ] Learn about Krylov subspace methods
 - [ ] Explore efficient algorithms for large-scale problems
 - [ ] Apply to systems where direct inversion is impractical